envoyproxy/learnenvoy/_articles/circuit-breaking.md

 [//]: # (Circuit Breaking)

+In the world of microservices, services are often making calls to other services.
+What happens when a service is busy, or unable to respond to that call?
+How do you avoid a failure in one part of your infrastructure cascading into other parts of your infrastructure?
+With circuit breaking.
+Circuit breaking lets you configure failure thresholds that ensure safe maximums after which these requests stop.
+This allows for a more graceful failure and time to respond to potential issues before they become larger.
+It’s possible to implement this in a few parts of your infrastructure, whether in services, or at the network level.
+Implementing these circuit breakers within services means they are vulnerable to the same overload and failure we’re hoping to prevent, whereas at the network level, we can combine circuit breaking with other traffic shifting patterns to ensure healthy and stable infrastructure.

 Circuit breaking is a great feature of Envoy, as it's always better for your services to fail quickly at the network level, and gracefully prioritize important requests.